seb-eis/Mocassin/docs/userguide-md/api-model-project-and-context.md

 The backwards conversion is more complex.
 In general, the Mocassin API provides two interfaces for transforming between different coordinate systems and encoding/decoding the `Vector4I` information as described [below](#getting-the-most-relevant-manager-functionalities).

 Additionally, since computer memory is linear the `Vector4I` actually maps to a 1D buffer of a 4D row-major array implementation using the dimension mappings $(z_a,z_b,z_c,z_p)\rightarrow(d_0,d_1,d_2,d_3)$ where all indices $\in\N$.
 The ".mcs" file lattice is thus provided as an 1D array and must be decoded before usage.
-While the Mocassin API again provides helpers to decode the 1D lattice representation, it is important to understand how to covert the `Vector4I` to a linear index and how to translate $(z_a,z_b,z_c)$ into its `UnitCellId` within a supercell:
+While the Mocassin API again provides helpers to decode the 1D lattice representation, it is important to understand how to covert the `Vector4I` to a linear index and how to translate $(z_a,z_b,z_c)$ into its `UnitCellId` within a supercell.

+The C# code:

 ```csharp
 public Vector4I MapIndexToVector4(int index, in Vector4I latticeSize)